salmanjan11/MyPortfolio/README.md

 # My Portfolio

-If you are interested in my portfolio, you can click on the link below.
+If you want to see my portfolio, click on the link below.

 [Sj's Portfolio](https://sjsportfolio.netlify.app/)